Who is Viktor Bout? The US released an infamous arms dealer to secure Griner’s release

 Those operations have been the subject of United Nations inquiries and efforts by multiple governments to detain Bout stretching back years, and he was ultimately extradited to the U.S. in 2010 after being detained in Thailand following an international sting operation.

-Moscow for years sought Bout’s release, with lawmakers in Russia’s State Duma writing to a judge just prior to Bout’s conviction, describing his detainment as politically motivated.
+Moscow for years sought Bout’s release, with lawmakers in Russia’s State Duma describing Bout’s detainment at the time as politically motivated.

 “Sadly, for totally illegitimate reasons, Russia is treating Paul’s case different than Brittney’s,” Biden said on Thursday.
 “And while we have not yet succeeded in securing Paul’s release, we are not giving up.
 We will never give up.”